lalou97/git-papers/journal.md

 #This is my super cool paper
 Written by: me
+And all of my friends, who are great

 ##Introduction
 This is a very important problem that I have been working on.